TheBearodactyl/gay-wave-trail/support.md

-if you like this mod, consider sending me some clams over on [my ko-fi](https://ko-fi.com/thebearodactyl) :D
+if you like this mod, consider sending me something over on [my ko-fi](https://ko-fi.com/thebearodactyl) :D i'm broke as [[REDACTED BY GEODE STAFF]] so any amount would help out!!!